maxmatical/ml-cheatsheet/ML tips/general tips/README.md

 print(f"using {learn.loss_func}")
 ```
 ### focal loss
+- based on this conversation: https://twitter.com/giffmana/status/1596176744763256834
+  - may not perform better than standard BCE loss + pred prob calibration
 - [for multi-class classification](https://github.com/gokulprasadthekkel/pytorch-multi-class-focal-loss)
   - gamma is `gamma` and alpha is `weight` in constructor
   - set both = 1 for regular focal loss, and `alpha = 0.25, gamma = 2.` for weighted focal loss